abcforprivacy/abcforprivacy.github.io/README.md

 ### If you use this simulator, please cite the accompanying scientific paper:

-Gojković, M.; and Schranz, M. (2024).
+Gojković, M. and Schranz, M. (in press).
 Preserving Privacy in Logistics by using Swarm Intelligence from the Bottom-Up.
-Currently under review at the 12th IEEE International Conference on Intelligent Systems.
+In Proceedings of the 12th IEEE International Conference on Intelligent Systems.

 ## Installation
 ### Step 1.a)